ecopsychlab/metanalysis/README.md

 # I should ensure this doesn't mess with arrow performance.
 ```

+Ongoing:

+- Take your datasets in whatever format they are and organise them into
+  an arrow compatible dataset folder structure.

+  - XSummarizedExperiments could be decomposed to assay, row and col
+    .parquets.
+    - Need function to read them back from parquet component parts
+  - Should have functions to transform common bio formats to parquet.
+    Maybe funnel through mia io?
+Need to look into this to decide.

-From there: - harmonize metadata - see `schema` documentation of arrow
+- harmonize metadata - see `schema` documentation of arrow

+- Produce some sort of overarching metadata file in the study folder.

-- define analyses - see `arrow::register_scalar_function()` - looks
+Later: - define analyses - see `arrow::register_scalar_function()` -
-  really nice, but almost certainly would require some nice wrapping for
+looks really nice, but almost certainly would require some nice wrapping
-  our target audience.
+for our target audience.

-- alternate input methods

-- do we want to automatically create a reproducible repository for the
-  analysis?
+- Some way to conveniently collect and compare across
+  studies/interactions. meta-meta-data??

+- A function to make the totality of the analysis into a github repo,
+  likely using R/Qmd